Paul Tagliabue: Early life and education

-Tagliabue was born in Jersey City, New Jersey, the third of four sons of Charles and May Tagliabue.
-He is of Italian descent.
+Tagliabue was born on November 24, 1940, in Jersey City, New Jersey, the third of four sons of Charles and May Tagliabue.
+He was of Italian descent.
+Raised in The Heights neighborhood of Jersey City, he attended St. Michael's High School in Union City, New Jersey, where he starred in basketball.
 Tagliabue received an athletic scholarship to play basketball at Georgetown University and was captain of the 1961–62 team.
 He graduated in 1962 as president of his senior class, a Rhodes Scholar finalist and a Dean's List graduate.

-Tagliabue graduated from New York University School of Law in 1965.
-He has received honorary degrees from Colgate University and Northeastern University.
+In a congressional hearing in 1992, Tagliabue later revealed he had inadvertently played in a game where an opposing team would fix the outcome of the game in favor of Georgetown, which would be one factor in mind for him taking a staunch stance against gambling later on in his life.
+Tagliabue graduated from New York University School of Law with honors in 1965.